-If you agree a financial settlement with your spouse, following separation, you should make arrangements for a Financial Order (also traditionally known as a Consent Order) to be prepared, detailing the terms of your agreement.
-A Financial Order is a document detailing the terms of a financial settlement, willingly entered into by both parties and filed with the Court for approval and sealing during the divorce process.
-Once sealed by the Court, a Financial Order becomes a legally binding Order of the Court.
+If you agree a financial settlement with your spouse, following separation, you should make arrangements for a Consent Order (also known as a Financial Order) to be prepared, detailing the terms of your agreement.
+A Consent Order is a document detailing the terms of a financial settlement, willingly entered into by both parties and filed with the Court for approval and sealing during the divorce process.
+Once sealed by the Court, a Consent Order becomes a legally binding Order of the Court.

-A Financial Order can also be approved by the Courts after divorce proceedings have concluded.
-It is not uncommon for people who have been divorced for several years to invite the Court to approve a Financial Order, detailing the terms of their financial agreement, long after the divorce proceedings were concluded.
+A Consent Order can also be approved by the Courts after divorce proceedings have concluded.
+It is not uncommon for people who have been divorced for several years to invite the Court to approve a Consent Order, detailing the terms of their financial agreement, long after the divorce proceedings were concluded.

-Why should I arrange for a Financial Order to be approved by the Court?
+Why should a Consent Order be approved by the Court?

 Many people are not aware that applying for a divorce does not automatically address all financial issues, and finalising the divorce does not automatically close the door on financial claims.
 Often, people find themselves on the receiving end of a financial application made by their ex-spouse long after the divorce proceedings have been finalised.

 You should therefore ensure that a solicitor prepares a Consent Order, detailing the terms of a financial agreement.
 This ensures that the Order closes the door on future financial claims, where appropriate, and does not leave you exposed to future financial claims.